 Vinyl Siding Color

 Vinyl house siding offers greater color choices and longer-lasting color solutions than other materials.
 Sears Home Services offers more than 400 colors, all of which offer trusted protection against fading.
 Not sure what trim colors go with the siding color you love?
 Sears Home Services has a color chart to help you pick a perfect combination.

 Vinyl siding color options

 Vinyl siding comes in a huge range of colors, making it easy to select products based on color combinations and personal preferences.
-Color selection tools and charts make it easier than ever to choose pre-colored vinyl siding products, with Autumn Red and Desert Tan two popular options.
-A little color theory can go a long way, with certain colors working well together and other found to clash.
+Color selection tools and charts make it easier than ever to choose pre-colored vinyl siding products.
+A little color theory can go a long way, with certain colors working well together and others found to clash.